Syrian teen post videos from the rubble of eastern Ghouta

 “My sister and I started playing and immediately a missile came in,” Saleem says into Najem’s phone on a street covered in rubble and dust.

-“Later I woke up and saw myself at a medical center and later they told me that my sister passed away.
-My house and the whole neighborhood are all gone.”
+“Later I woke up and saw myself at a medical centre and later they told me that my sister passed away.
+My house and the whole neighbourhood are all gone.”

 After several years besieging the area, over the last two weeks and more, the Syrian army has bombarded it almost around the clock, killing more than 1,000 people, according to medical charity Medecins Sans Frontieres.